Victor Heritage Society

 • Sunnyside Trail.

-• VolksMarch 3.1 & 6.2 Mile Hikes--printed trail guide available from Claim Jumper General Store at 106 N 3rd St.
+• VolksMarch 3.1 & 6.2 Mile Hikes — click link to view & print VolksMarch hiking trail guides starting from the Claim Jumper Convenience Store at 106 N 3rd St. Directly across the street is the Pinnacle Plaza free parking lot with public restrooms.

-Refresh Yourself at Unique Victor Food and Beverage Establishments:
+Refresh Yourself at these Unique Victor Food and Beverage Establishments:

 Stay Overnight in Comfortable Accommodations with a Historic Flavor:

-Attend Sunday Worship Services at the Historic Baptist Church (11 AM, S 4th St & Portland Ave) or special events at Saint Victor’s Catholic Church (S 2nd & Portland Ave).
+Attend Sunday Worship Services at the Historic Baptist Church (11 AM, corner of S 4th St & Portland Ave).
+Attend special events held at Saint Victor’s Catholic Church (corner of S 2nd St & Portland Ave).

 Enjoy Victor Parks & Recreation Facilities: